 Eq.
 (49) suggests that the dependence of the experimental disjoining pressure on the thickness h should be close to linear in coordinates ln vs. h.
 Fig. 10 shows that indeed this is the case.
 Since the films are rather thick, one can disregard the contribution of the van der Waals disjoining pressure (direct numerical calculations confirmed this).
 This permits identifying  with el and using Eq.
 (49) for the calculation of , but with replacing.
 The lines in Fig. 10 are almost parallel and obey the equation

 (51)

 The obtained intercepts ln0 and slopes are shown in Table 2

 Figure 10.
 Plot of ln vs. h for foam films stabilized with C16H33NMe3Br and NaX (X = F–, Cl–, Br–).

-Table 2.
-Intercepts, ln 0, and slopes, , of the lines in Fig. 10.